 Tucson Climate and Weather

-Tucson experiences a desert climate, meaning that temperatures are moderate and rainfall is too low to sustain much vegetation at all.
+Tucson experiences a desert climate, meaning that temperatures are high and rainfall is too low to sustain much vegetation at all.
 There are two major seasons, summer and winter, with three minor, shoulder seasons, autumn, spring and the monsoon.
 Early summer, particularly June, enjoys low humidity and clear skies, with daytime highs reaching above 100°F (37°C) and average overnight temperatures ranging between 66°F (19°C) and 85°F (29°C).
 In July and August temperatures are much the same but it is much more humid and rain is very common, as this is the monsoon season.
 Flash floods are possible in late summer.
 Winters, between December and February, are mild, with average daytime highs between 64°F (18°C) and 75°F (24°C).
 The milder weather of winter, between December and February, is usually most pleasant for tourists.

 Become our Tucson Travel Expert

 We are looking for contributors for our Tucson travel guide.
 If you are a local, a regular traveller to Tucson or a travel professional with time to contribute and answer occasional forum questions, please contact us.